swisstopo/swissgeol-assets-dataextraction/README.md

 The request JSON body structure for all the endpoints follows the same pattern: `{"file": "filename.pdf"}`

 ## Classes

 For each file a [response](#output-format) is compiled classifying the page into one of the defined page classes.

+## Model Information

+The API currently uses the treebased classifier as the default trained model.

+* Model type: "treebased"
+* Model path: models/stable/model.joblib

+This model was trained on data from `data/single_pages_split_new/train` and saved as `model.joblib`.
+It uses 17 input features to predict class.

 ### V0 version
 Each page is categorized into one of the following: